Three PoCs Complete

 Overview

-Quantum-Enhanced Transformers represent our flagship research program, building on two successful proof-of-concept demonstrations that have validated measurable performance advantages over classical architectures with identical parameter counts.
+Quantum-Enhanced Transformers represent our flagship research program, building on three successful proof-of-concept demonstrations that have validated measurable performance advantages over classical architectures with identical parameter counts.

 This research direction addresses a fundamental limitation in current transformer architectures: the computational cost and quality trade-offs inherent in classical attention mechanisms when processing long-range dependencies and multi-step reasoning tasks.